cavo789/blog/blog/XXX/behat-introduction/index.md

 Wow!
 So nice!
 We've thus ask Behat to run our scenario and he knows that we've three steps and we still need to write the associated code in PHP (therefore the **TODO: write pending definition** message in yellow).

 Let's give ourselves the means to do the best we can as quickly as possible, without reinventing the wheel if someone else has already done it.
 Let's install two new dependencies.
-In your console, please run `composer require --dev friends-of-behat/mink` and `composer require dmore/behat-chrome-extension`.
+In your console, please run `composer require --dev friends-of-behat/mink` and `composer require --dev dmore/behat-chrome-extension`.

 Indeed, for sure, someone has already written the `iAmOn` function no?